tommcdo/docs.influxdata.com/content/influxdb/v1.7/tools/influx_inspect.md

 ##### [ `-compress` ]

-The flag to compress the output.
+The flag to enable `gzip` compression on the output.
 Default value is `false`.

 ##### [ `-database <db_name>` ]